 The "National Planning Policy Framework" continues to have an impact on development activities.
 Some changes have been positive.
-The maintenance of and enhancements to the "Exceptions" policy, and Local Authorities have been given the ability to utilise "cross-subsidy" from market homes is beneficial.
-Our key Local Authority partners have adopted policies that will allow a proportion of open market homes to be developed on such sites, and we anticipate this mechanism will be increasingly used to support the provision of rented homes in the future.
-There is, however, some concern with regard to the status of five year housing land supply and the impact this is having on the release of "exception" sites due to the hope value attached to land surrounding many villages.
+The maintenance of and enhancements to the "Exceptions" policy, and the ability to utilise "cross-subsidy" from market homes is beneficial.
+Our key Local Authority partners have adopted policies that will allow a proportion of open market homes to be developed on such sites, and this mechanism will be increasingly used to support the provision of rented homes in the future.
+There remains some concern with regard to the status of five year housing land supply and the impact this is having on the release of "exception" sites due to the hope value attached to land surrounding many villages.
 In the short term, this may negatively impact on the number of exceptions opportunities coming forward.
-In addition, concern was recently expressed over the proposal to include "starter homes" within the "affordable housing" definition, and enable their inclusion on exception sites.
-This could have a significant detrimental impact on exceptions development if allowed to go unchallenged.
-However, at the point of preparing this plan, this threat has receded following confirmation in the Housing and Planning Act that Exception sites would not be subject to starter home requirements.
-This has demonstrated the on going need to maintain key points of engagement and linkages to the NHF, CLA, Rural Services Network and Rural Housing Alliance.
+However, recent proposals in the Housing White Paper are endeavouring to increase certainty in respect of land supply and the local plan process, and this should positively impact on this position.
+In addition, the White Paper also provided some clarity on the policy approach with regard to the provision of "starter homes".
+Local planning authorities will still have a duty to promote this form of provision, but there will be no set requirement for residential sites.
+The Housing White Paper also re-confirmed that local planning authorities did not need to secure "starter home" provision on exceptions sites.
+This direction of travel is seen as positive, and should avoid any dilution of the exceptions planning mechanism.